webpro-nl/knip/README.md

 - `files` - Unused files: did not find references to this file
 - `dependencies` - Unused dependencies: did not find references to this dependency
-- `unlisted` - Unlisted dependencies: this dependency is used, but not listed in package.json (1)
+- `unlisted` - Unlisted dependencies: imported dependencies, but not listed in package.json (1)
 - `exports` - Unused exports: did not find references to this exported variable
 - `nsExports` - Unused exports in namespaces: did not find direct references to this exported variable (2)
 - `types` - Unused types: did not find references to this exported type
 - `nsTypes` - Unused types in namespaces: did not find direct references to this exported variable (2)
-- `duplicates` - Duplicate exports: the same thing is exported more than once with different names
+- `duplicates` - Duplicate exports: the same thing is exported more than once with different names from the same file

 Each group type can be an `--include` or `--exclude` to slice & dice the report to your needs.

-1. This may also include dependencies that could not be resolved properly, such as `local/dir/file.ts`.
+1. This may also include dependencies that could not be resolved properly (such as non-relative `local/dir/file.ts` not and `local` not being in `node_modules`).
 2. The variable or type is not referenced directly, and has become a member of a namespace.
 That's why Knip is not sure whether this export can be removed, so please look into it: